jfalconbarroso/BAYES-LOSVD/docs/source/usage.rst

    * This is the main step of the process that leads to the extraction of the LOSVD.

 Step 3: Analysis of the outputs
    * In this step the spectral fits, the recovered LOSVD and model convergence diagnostics can be checked.

+Step 4: Checking the outputs
+   * In this step the output .txt files with the results of the inference are analysed.
+Bins exhibiting non-convergenced are flagged.

 See :ref:`tutorial` for a full example and a Jupyter notebook.